Pavilion Weddings

 Pavilions are a great match for couples who…

-Prefer a laid-back, vibe like a dinner party under chandeliers and string lights.
+prefer a laid-back vibe, like a dinner party with chandeliers and string lights

 Possible visions & vibes:

-A summer lakefront wedding: ceremony by a gazebo or lawn, then dinner and dancing under an open pavilion with string lights, chandeliers, and a soft breeze.
+A summer lakefront wedding: Ceremony by a gazebo or lawn, followed by dinner and dancing under the pavilion with string lights, chandeliers, and a cool evening breeze.

-A cozy early-fall or late-spring celebration: pavilion keeps guests protected from late rain, with sides open for fresh air, lots of fun colors and florals all around.
+A cozy early-fall or late-spring celebration: The pavilion keeps guests protected from late rain, with open sides for fresh air, and colorful florals surrounding the space.

 Considerations

-Spring: Mild temps, blooming greenery, fresh air.
-Great for outdoor ceremonies + pavilion receptions.
+Spring: Mild temperatures, blooming greenery, and fresh air make for a great outdoor ceremony and pavilion reception.

-Fall: Cooler nights, nice foliage (if venue has trees), cozy evening vibe under lights or fireplace.
+Fall: Cooler nights and beautiful foliage create a cozy, intimate vibe under lights or a fireplace.

 Guest comfort: If it’s hot or buggy, guests might be uncomfortable.
 Provide shade, fans, bug spray, or indoor backup.
 If cold, plan for heaters.

-Decor & styling: Pavilions give you a blank (but not empty) canvas — you may need to supply significant decor (lighting, drapery, tables, chairs) to create the ambiance.
-But because of the natural surroundings, you often don’t need heavy décor.
+Decor & styling: Pavilions are often blank canvases, which means you may need to bring in decor (lighting, drapery, furniture) to create the ambiance.
+However, the surrounding natural environment often reduces the need for heavy décor.

 Pavilion Wedding Venues Near Charlotte, NC

-The venue featured in this blog is The Venue at Ballenger Bridge in Landrum, SC, one of my favorite venues.
+The venue featured in this blog is The Venue at Ballenger Bridge in Landrum, SC, one of my favorite pavilion wedding venues near Charlotte.
+It offers a beautiful setting with stunning views, perfect for an elegant yet relaxed outdoor wedding.

 Looking for something else?
 Here are some of the other best pavilion wedding venues near Charlotte!